pingcap/docs-cn/tidb-lightning/tidb-lightning-checkpoints.md

 # TiDB Lightning Checkpoints

 Importing a large database usually takes hours or days, and if such long running processes spuriously crashes, it can be very time-wasting to redo the previously completed tasks.
-To solve this, Lightning uses *checkpoints* to store the import progress, so that `tidb-lightning` continues importing from where it lefts off after restarting.
+To solve this, TiDB Lightning uses *checkpoints* to store the import progress, so that `tidb-lightning` continues importing from where it lefts off after restarting.

 This document describes how to enable, configure, store, and control *checkpoints*.